 3.5 EcoBoost vs 5.0 Coyote

 One of the main differences between these engines is the cost.
 Even though the EcoBoost has two fewer cylinders and has a smaller displacement, the 3.5 EcoBoost V6 variant of the Ford F-150 is still the more expensive engine.
 Even though there are several advantages to buying the 3.5, the price was a huge factor for people opting for the tried and tested V8.

 There is a significant difference between the price of these engines, and even in the second-hand market, you can get an F-150 with the 5.0 V8 for cheaper in comparison to the 3.5 V6.
-The fact that there are only two variants of the F150 present that use the 3.5-liter engine, is the reason why people are more inclined towards the old-school V8 that is loved by everyone.
+The fact that there are multiple variants of the F150 that use the 3.5-liter engine, but far more people are more inclined towards the old-school V8 that is loved by everyone.

+3.5 EcoBoost vs 5.0 Coyote